-Under the Americans with Disabilities Act, LCC cannot discriminate against anyone on the basis of a disability.
-That means all of our resources must be available to all students and employees.
+In accordance with the Americans with Disabilities Act, signed into law on July 26, 1990, LCC strives to ensure “people with disabilities have the same opportunities as everyone else to participate in the mainstream of American life.”
+That means all of our resources must be accessible to all students and employees.
 Beyond being a legal requirement for the college, ensuring our students and employees have the materials they need to succeed is simply the right thing to do and in line with our mission as an institution.

 Accessibility can mean many different things for many different kinds of resources, but at a broad stroke, consider this: